 Our Analysis and Test Results

-The Columbia Ice Maiden II is a good option for those who live in warmer winter climates and don't need a heavy-duty winter boot.
-It's also very affordable, making it a viable option for those who don't want to break the bank on a boot purchase addition to their footwear lineup.
+The Columbia Ice Maiden II is a lace-up, lightweight option for those who live in warmer winter climates and don't need a heavy-duty winter boot.
+It's also very affordable, making it a viable option for those who don't want to break the bank on a boot purchase.

 Performance Comparison